rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Main Page (Home)**
 - A list of all public recipes.
 - Users can view summaries and navigate to full details.
-- Includes "Add Recipe" and "About" buttons.
+- Includes "Add Recipe," "About" buttons and "Search bar".

 **Recipe Detail Page**
 - Shows full instructions and ingredients for one recipe.